opengeospatial/ets-gml32/src/site/markdown/index.md

 ## Scope

-This executable test suite (ETS) verifies the conformance of GML data and application schemas with respect to ISO 19136:2007 (GML 3.2.1).It includes the corrigendum GML 3.2.2.
+This executable test suite (ETS) verifies the conformance of GML data and application schemas with respect to ISO 19136:2007 (GML 3.2).
+It includes Version 3.2.1 and the corrigendum GML 3.2.2.
 It can be used to check a GML **application schema** or an **instance document**; both types of resources are referenced by URI.
 The application schema could be accessed from a variety of sources, such as a WFS (DescribeFeatureType request using the GET method) or a catalogue service.
 As shown in Figure 1, a conforming GML data instance must refer to the relevant GML application schema, which in turn imports the complete GML schema.

 ![GML schemas](./images/gml-schemas.png)